clsergent/Snapmaker2Postprocessor/README.md

 ## Usage
 Move the `Snapmaker_2.0_CNC_post.py` file to the FreeCAD macros directory.
 It should appear within the list of postprocessors of the Path workbench.

+Check the [wiki](https://github.com/clsergent/Snapmaker2Postprocessor/wiki) if you need more information.

-Refer to [FreeCAD documentation](https://wiki.freecadweb.org/Path_Post) on how to use this postprocessor.
+Refer to [FreeCAD documentation](https://wiki.freecadweb.org/Path_Post) on how to use a postprocessor.

 ## Limitations